FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Results

 \subsection{MRI Measurements}

 In the phantom, the noise measurements showed a six-fold reduction of the noise level by RF coil segmentation and another reduction by a factor of 16 and 23 for the copper-foil shield and FENCE, respectively (Figure \ref{fig:noise_spectrum} and Table \ref{tab:noise_levels}).
+In the noise spectra for the 50 $\Omega$ baseline an uneven noise distribution at the edges can be observed due to digital filter effects.

 Figure \ref{fig:Phantom_SNRplot} shows the SNR for the phantom measurement.
 SNR measurements without shielding yielded images indistinguishable from noise, with the noise being substantially reduced when using a shield.
 The image acquired with FENCE comes close to the reference image acquired without EMI coupling.